Allison Transmission Holdings, Inc. research snapshot

 ALSN AI Stock Analysis

-ALSN AI stock analysis currently reads Allison Transmission Holdings, Inc. as a high-margin industrial drivetrain business with a defensible installed base, strong service economics, and a larger global footprint after acquiring Dana’s Off-Highway Drive & Motion Systems business.
-The stock closed at $113.78 on July 9, 2026, implying about $9.44 billion of equity value using 82.94 million shares.
-FY2025 revenue was $3.01 billion and GAAP net income was $623 million, while Q1 2026 revenue reached $1.406 billion after the acquisition and net income was $112 million.
-The company reaffirmed 2026 revenue guidance of $5.575 billion to $5.925 billion and adjusted free cash flow guidance of $655 million to $805 million.
-The main debate is whether Allison can integrate the acquired business, reduce net leverage toward 2.0x, and protect its transmission moat as heavy-duty vehicles electrify.
+ALSN AI stock analysis currently reads Allison Transmission Holdings, Inc. as a high-margin industrial drivetrain business with a defensible installed base, strong service economics, a larger global footprint after acquiring Dana’s Off-Highway Drive & Motion Systems business, and rising defense order flow.
+The stock closed at $114.54 on July 31, 2026, implying about $9.50 billion of equity value using 82.94 million shares.
+The most recently reported quarter is Q1 2026: net sales of $1.406 billion including $673 million from the acquired Off-Highway unit, net income of $112 million, and adjusted diluted EPS of $2.57 up 6% year over year.
+The company reaffirmed 2026 guidance of $5.575 billion to $5.925 billion of net sales, $600 million to $750 million of net income, and $655 million to $805 million of adjusted free cash flow.
+Recent catalysts include a $250 million BAE Systems CV90 MkIV tracked defense contract with a $50 million option, an order to supply transmissions for about 3,000 GDELS EAGLE V vehicles, and inclusion in the S&P MidCap 400 on July 6, 2026.
+Q2 2026 results are scheduled for release after market close on August 3, 2026, after this page’s data cutoff.
+The main debate is whether Allison can integrate the acquired business, keep lowering net leverage toward 2.0x, and protect its transmission moat as heavy-duty vehicles electrify.
 This page is informational research and is not investment advice.

 Current price